+Resistant starch may help to control blood glucose levels and oxidative stress in people with type 2 diabetes.
 If you’re currently trying to break a weight loss plateau or have high blood sugars, including resistant starches in your diet is a good idea.
 Apart from being beneficial in optimizing your blood sugar levels and insulin resistance, resistant starches has several systemic and gastrointestinal advantages and is used to manage constipation, promote gut microflora, and reduce colon inflammation.

 A carbohydrate type, resistant starch ferments in the large intestine, feeding the beneficial gut bacteria.
 It even provides several health benefits and has fewer calories than regular starch.
 Generally, starch gets absorbed in the small intestine, but it is not the case with resistant starch.

 Can You Eat Too Much Starch Resistant?